5 min read

 • Use "dash" to insert list separators in PR descriptions

-• Reference file names or function names out loud; Willow's codebase auto-tagging picks them up automatically in supported IDEs like Cursor and Windsurf
+• Reference file names or function names out loud; Willow Voice's codebase auto-tagging picks them up automatically in supported IDEs like Cursor and Windsurf

 Write Better Pull Request Descriptions in Minutes, Not Hours